msprijatelj/prototype-pattern-groups-data/README.md

 *Lancer* is copyright Massif Press.

 The GNU GPL v3.0 license applies to the code for packaging and deploying releases.
-The JSON data itself is copyright Michael Prijatelj 2024.
+The JSON data itself is copyright Michael Prijatelj 2024, all rights reserved.